 What is multiple sclerosis?

-MS is a chronic disease of the central nervous system, which is made up of the brain and spinal cord.
+Multiple sclerosis (MS) is a chronic disease of the central nervous system.
+It is thought to be an autoimmune disorder, a condition in which the body mistakenly attacks itself.
 It’s an unpredictable condition that can be relatively benign to disabling.
-Some people with MS may be mildly affected, while others may lose their ability to write, speak, or walk when communication between the brain and other parts of the body becomes disrupted.
+Some people with MS may be mildly affected, while others may lose their ability to see clearly, write, speak, or walk when communication between the brain and other parts of the body becomes disrupted.

 What causes multiple sclerosis?